fenhl/simplify/README.md

 Download
 ========

 You can download Simplify as a zip from the [releases][] page.
-Releases are namef after their corresponding Minecraft version.
+Releases are named after their corresponding Minecraft version.

 Snapshots and pre-releases
 ==========================